jincheng9/markdown_supported_languages/Readme.md

 }
 ```

-**Note**: The programming languages supported by the markdown depends on the markdown editor.
+**Note**: The programming languages supported by the markdown depends on the markdown editor you use.
 The editor need to detect the language and do the syntax highlight.

 * For example, Bitbucket describes its [Bitbucket markdown supported languages](https://bitbucket.org/tutorials/markdowndemo/src/master/#markdown-header-code-and-syntax-highlighting).